Opinion: 'Lawnmower' parenting is damaging for children

 Teachers, in particular, are becoming exasperated with lawnmower parenting and wish parents would realise that it does nobody any good and will actually make things harder for their child down the line.

 “We are creating a generation that has no what idea what to do when they actually encounter struggle.”

 Last year I was talking to a mother who was constantly pulling her child out of different after-school classes and activities.

-Now sometimes children just don't take to certain hobbies but the blaming of the teacher sent alarm bells ringing and I carefully suggested that if she continued with her classes a little bit longer she would begin to find them easier, it takes practice before any of us are good at a new skill.
-Her mother continued to bash the teacher so I gave up but I began to wonder what's going to happen down the line when she enters college or a job interview situation.
+Now sometimes children just don't take to certain hobbies, but the blaming of the teacher sent alarm bells ringing.
+I carefully suggested that if she continued with her classes a little bit longer she would begin to find them easier, and that it takes practice before any of us are good at a new skill.
+Her mother continued to bash the teacher, so I gave up.

 I took part in choral competitions and acting auditions as a child and teenager and though I was disappointed when things didn't go my way, I was never mollycoddled.